peterszu/treeline-staff-picks/README.md

 - Node.js 20.0.0 or higher
 - npm 10.0.0 or higher

 Consider installing (volta)[https://volta.sh/] before running this project to guarantee NodeJS version compatibility.
 This project leverages `volta` to "pin" dev environments to a specific version of NodeJS.
 You can find the `volta` config in the root `package.json`.
-All you need to do is install `volta` and this proejct will be automatically run with the following node version.
+All you need to do is install `volta` and this project will be automatically run with the following node version.

 ```
 "volta": {